rohithrathod99/ML_engineer_full_course/ML_algos/Linear_regression/All_about_Linear_regression.md

      - Main function is to update the co-eff of the line, and minimize the Cost function/MSE/Residuals.
      - So mathematically, it's a minimization problem, meaning, we have to reach some minimum point of the function, also called convergence.
      - It starts by randomly selecting the values of weights/co-eff, and iteratively reaching the point where the MSE is least, basically finding the minima of the cost function.
      - In GD algo, the speed of reaching the minima point is dependent on learning rate(alpha), which means, the number of steps you take for each iteration.
 It means, changing one weight/co-eff of the line, and keeping other constant.
 And for each iteration, we calculate MSE.
-It will go on until we find the best value of co-eff.
+It will go on until we find the best value of co-eff or least value of MSE.
      - Here we take partial derivatives(also called gradient) of each weights, and keep updating the values as per the learning rate.
      - If we select the optimum value of learning rate, then our GD algo will converge in less no. of iterations.
 So here learning rate defines the performance of GD algo.